apache/jena-site/source/documentation/txn/txn.md

 The functions `Txn.execute` and `Txn.calculate` start `READ_PROMOTE`
 transactions which start in "read" mode but convert to "write" mode if needed.
-For details of transaction promtion see the c[section in the transaction API documentation](transactions_api.html#types-modes-promotion).
+For details of transaction promotion see the c[section in the transaction API documentation](transactions_api.html#types-modes-promotion).

 ## Working with RDF Models